World Health Organization (WHO) advice says non-medical face coverings should be worn in public where social distancing is not possible.

 cloth face coverings and masks can help reduce the spread from people who are contagious but have no symptoms or are yet to develop symptoms.
 This is called asymptomatic or presymptomatic transmission.

-Wearing a face covering will become mandatory in shops and supermarkets in England from 24 July 2020 and is already mandatory on all public transport, and is already compulsory in Scotland.
+Face coverings have become mandatory again on public transport and shops in England in an effort to slow the spread of the new Omicron coronavirus variant.
 On Keep Safe Masks you will find designer face masks and fashion face covers, to match your mood and occasion.